 Move Quickly if You Want a Bargain!

 Landlords looking for a bargain need to act fast, as cheaper properties are selling quickly.
 Figures from Hamptons International show that the North West is the place to invest, with rents rising 5.2% in June and 12 applicants for every available rental property.
-The only area that has yet to recover is student lets, with many unis still closed.
-Experts say student rental should recover by the end of the year, so if you were planning to invest in a student HMO, it’s probably worth delaying your plans for a while.
+The only area that has yet to recover is student lets, with many universities still closed.
+Experts say student rentals should recover by the end of the year, so if you were planning to invest in a student HMO, it’s probably worth delaying your plans for a while.

 Read More Like This.